thischrisblack/shelly-black-website/content/pages/cv.md

 **MA in Library and Information Science**, 2020\
 Graduate Certificate in Archival Studies\
-University of Arizona, Tucson, Arizona
+University of Arizona, Tucson, AZ

 **BFA in Photography**, 2009\
 Minor in Japanese\
-University of Arizona, Tucson, Arizona
+University of Arizona, Tucson, AZ

 ## Experience